Yaandle/ac_telemetry/README.md

 - Prevents training with mismatched or corrupted datasets

 ### 📦 Export Tools (`export_file.py`)
-Efficiently extract specific columns and rows from large CSV files for spreadsheet analysis without importing entire datasets.
+Efficiently extract specific columns and rows from large CSV files for analysis without importing entire datasets.

 ### 🎮 Driver File ('driver.py')
 Executes trained or evolving policies in the driving environment and evaluates task-level performance under a fixed interface.